casangi/casadocs/docs/tasks/task_deconvolve.rst

    Task **deconvolve** returns a dictionary with the following values:

    - isit : The stop flag from the iterator.
-0 if iteration stopping criteria have not been met, otherwise one or more of the criteria have been met.
-The exact reason for stopping will be written to the log at the “info” level.
-At the time of writing this, possible stopping criteria are:
+1 if one or more of the stopping criteria have been met, or 0 if an exception was encountered during the execution of deconvolve.

-      + reached the iteration limit
-      + peak residual is below the threshold
-      + received a stop signal from the interactive gui
-      + the peak residual increased by more than 3 times from the minimum reached
-      + the mask is all zeroes
-      + and any combination of n-sigma and other valid exit criterion

-     More simply, unless an exception was encountered during the execution of deconvolve, isit will be 1 (true).

    - retrec : The summary of the execution, in the case that the `interactive parameter <interactive_>`_ is not a boolean type (eg interactive=0).
 More information about the similar return value for **tclean** can be found in the